goytoom/goytoom.github.io/index.md

 ## Current Projects
 - **Testing Psychological Theories with Generative Agents:** Using multi-agent simulations and LLMs to model social dynamics and evaluate psychological theories.
-- **Moral Values and Decision-Making:** Investigating how context, categorization, and representations, and reward-based learning shape moral judgments and social behavior.
+- **Moral Values and Decision-Making:** Investigating how context, categorization, concept representations, and reward-based learning shape moral judgments and behavior.
 - **Status and Norms in Online Platforms:** Studying when groups punish or reward norm violations such as aggression and incivility, and how these dynamics influence online discourse.

 ## Past Projects